A417 road: Gloucester (M5) to Hope under Dinmore

-Through Gloucester, the road overlaps the A40 Gloucester northern bypass, and from the end of this bypass at a roundabout the road goes north-west through the village of Maisemore, past Hartpury College, then through the village of Hartpury.
+Through Gloucester, the road overlaps the A40 Gloucester northern bypass, and from a roundabout at the end of the bypass the road goes north-west through the village of Maisemore, past Hartpury College, then through the village of Hartpury.
 The A417 then passes through the twin villages of Corse and Staunton.
 It crosses the M50 Ross Spur motorway at junction 2, then meets the Ledbury bypass, where the road noticeably widens out, and has many large roundabouts.
 Between Gloucester and Ledbury there are many changes of speed limit.
 From Ledbury it goes west, overlapping the A438, then at a set of traffic lights known as the Trumpet crossroads, the A417 goes north-west along a more high-hedged, narrow road.
 It meets the A49 at a wide junction at Hope under Dinmore just south of Leominster.